wp-plugins/smart-passworded-pages/readme.txt

 * Updated header to 3.8.1 compatibility
 * Improved documentation
 * NOTE: Released on the same day 1.1.3 was publicly checked in.
 This made 3.6+ compatibility universally available.

+= 1.1.5 =
+* Fixed an error on the Invalid Password response